n132/n132.github.io/_posts/2024-06-28-Castaways.md

 Therefore, changing the page structure in Pipebuffer means gaining Read/Write Access on another page:
-- With several bytes overflow(theoretically one byte is enough but in this challenge, we have 3 bytes), we are able to overwrite some important data (e.g., `PipeBuffer`'s Page Pionter)
+- With several bytes overflow(theoretically, one byte is enough but in this challenge, we have 3 bytes), we are able to overwrite some important data (e.g., `PipeBuffer`'s Page Pionter)
 - We have Read/Write Access on another page -> Leak / Hijack Control Flow
 - This is not stable for some reason after you run one command.
 (I may not have time to figure it out recently).